-- Successful applicants must be able to demonstrate strong and serious long-term affiliations with research communities in Japan or the United States.
+- Successful applicants, citizens of the United States and Japan as well as to nationals of other countries, must be able to demonstrate strong and serious long-term affiliations with research communities in Japan or the United States.

-- Applicants must hold a Ph.D. or the terminal degree in their field, or have attained an equivalent level of professional experience.
+- Applicants must hold a Ph.D. or the terminal degree in their field, or have attained an equivalent level of professional experience at the time of application.

 - Previous language training is not a prerequisite for this Fellowship.
 However, if the research project requires language ability, the applicant should provide evidence of adequate proficiency to complete the project.